Franky1/Tesseract-OCR-5-Docker/README.md

 - [ ] Add badges to `README.md`
 - [ ] Build Tesseract from release version instead of the main trunk version!
 - [ ] Improve GitHub Action to automatically tag the image according to Tesseract Release version
-- [ ] make Dockerfile more flexible
+- [ ] make Dockerfile more flexible regarding languages and tags
+- [ ] make GitHub Actions more modular and split them up
+- [ ] Add scheduler to check original repo for new releases and trigger Github Action?
-- [ ] Add more languages by default?
+- [ ] Build image for more targets
 - [ ] Building Tesseract with TensorFlow?
 - [ ] Building Tesseract with Training tools?
-- [ ] Add scheduler to check original repo for new releases and trigger Github Action?
-- [ ] Build image for more targets?

 ## Issues